MoveUP calls on Canadian Blood Services to end discriminatory blood ban

 Members of the community are encouraged to sign petition E-1589 asking the government of Canada to act now to repeal the blood ban against men who have sex with men.
 The petition, supported by Burnaby South MP Kennedy Stewart, the NDP’s Science Critic and BC Caucus Chair, is open until July 17.
 In just over one month since launching, over 3,500 signatures have already been collected from across the country and even outside Canada.

 “The blood ban by Canadian Blood Services is discriminatory.
-They say it is based on science, but it is not, it is purely discrimination,” said Gunter Seifert, a member of MoveUP’s executive council and co-chair of the Human Rights Committee.
+They say it is based on science, but it is not, it is purely discrimination,” said Gunter Seifert, a member of MoveUP’s executive board and co-chair of the Human Rights Committee.
 “This policy is not only discriminatory and offensive but it puts the lives of Canadians who need blood at risk by lowering the pool of donors.”

 Canadian Blood Services requires gay or bisexual men to be celibate for one year before they are permitted to donate blood.
 This rule also applies to transgender women unless they have had full physical surgery.